Gwen Stefani And Blake Shelton Are Reportedly Threatening To Quit ‘The Voice,’ Miley Cyrus To Blame?

 A post shared by NBC’s The Voice (@nbcthevoice) on

 Gwen Stefani first joined the cast of The Voice during its seventh season.
 However, at the time, the relationship between her and Blake Shelton was strictly professional due to the fact that they were both married.
-Then, two seasons later, after Gwen Stefani and Gavin Rossdale announced the end of their marriage and Blake Shelton and Miranda Lambert did the same, Stefani and Shelton struck up a romance.
+Then, two seasons later, after Gwen Stefani and Gavin Rossdale announced the end of their marriage, and Blake Shelton and Miranda Lambert did the same, Stefani and Shelton struck up a romance.

-Following the return of Christina Aguilera during The Voice Season 10, fans assumed that Gwen Stefani would reprise her role alongside her boyfriend but NBC chose to instead bring Cyrus and Keys to the series.
-Although Shelton was likely disappointed to hear that Gwen Stefani wouldn’t be seated beside him, the former No Doubt front woman had other responsibilities to tend to, including the promotion of her latest album and the accompanying tour.
+Following the return of Christina Aguilera during The Voice Season 10, fans assumed that Gwen Stefani would reprise her role alongside her boyfriend, but NBC chose to instead bring Cyrus and Keys to the series.
+Although Shelton was likely disappointed to hear that Gwen Stefani wouldn’t be seated beside him, the former No Doubt frontwoman had other responsibilities to tend to, including the promotion of her latest album and the accompanying tour.

-As Radar Online previously told readers, Miley Cyrus has allegedly caused a stir behind the scenes of The Voice and in addition to her alleged feud with Gwen Stefani and Blake Shelton, she’s said to be at odds with Adam Levine.
+As Radar Online previously told readers, Miley Cyrus has allegedly caused a stir behind the scenes of The Voice, and in addition to her alleged feud with Gwen Stefani and Blake Shelton, she’s said to be at odds with Adam Levine.

 A post shared by NBC’s The Voice (@nbcthevoice) on